prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - How can I tell if there will be a fee added to my payment or not?
 - You promised no fees but now I've got one.
 What the hell!?
 - How do I know which payments I make will have additional fees?
 Where can I find this information online?
+## intent: card_payment_not_recognised
-## intent: card_payment_not_recognised- There's a payment with my card that I didn't perform.
+- There's a payment with my card that I didn't perform.
 I don't know that name shown.
 - My statement indicates I made a payment to an unfamiliar merchant.
 - There's a payment with my card that I definitely didn't do myself, never seen that name before.
 - Help!
 In the app there is a payment that I don't remember.